Daviedavie100/fcodecamp/data analyzer/README.md

 # Demographic Data Analyzer

 This is the boilerplate for the Demographic Data Analyzer project.

 Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer

+## Requirements

+The challenge uses Pandas library to analyze demographic data.

-In this challenge you must analyze demographic data using Pandas.
-You are given a dataset of demographic data that was extracted from the 1994 Census database.
+The demographic dataset was extracted from the 1994 Census database.
 Here is a sample of what the data looks like:

 You must use Pandas to answer the following questions: